duttyapps/castillo/README.md

 2.- Import the SQL file from "sql/castillo.sql".

-3.- Chmod 0777 for "cookies" and "templates_c" directories.
+3.- Chmod 0777 for "cookies", "images", "logs" and "templates_c" directories or you can run "permisos.php" if you don't wanna do it manually.

 4.- Run the script!.